50 Boulevard Voltaire,

 No one has favorited this theater yet

-In 1864 a 1,500 seat legitimate theatre was built, named Ba-ta-clan after a famous theatre musical play.
-The design is Japanese inside and outside the facade looked like a pagoda.
-Films were shown in the theatre in the late 1890’s and early 1900’s.
+Located in the north of the city centre.
+In 1864 a 1,500 seat café-concert hall was built by architect Charles Duval, named Ba-ta-clan after a famous theatre musical play.
+The design was Japanese inside, with seating in orchestra and two balcony levels.
+The exterior facade looked like a pagoda.
+Films were shown in the theatre in the late-1890’s and early-1900’s.

-In 1930 the financial situation of the theatre became terrible and the Ba-ta-clan was converted to movies, but still included musical acts with some shows.
+In 1930 the financial situation of the theatre became terrible and the Ba-ta-clan was converted to movies in 1932, but still included musical acts with some shows.
+Seating was provided for 1,150.
+A fire in 1933 destroyed the second balcony.

 The theatre was renovated in 1986 with money from the Ministry of Culture, keeping the frescoes.
-The balcony, long hidden under a plaster ceiling, was take out and gave a bigger capacity.
-The seats of the stalls could be removed and the stage is rebuilt in order to perform all kinds of shows.
+The balcony, long hidden under a plaster ceiling, was reopened to gave a bigger capacity.
+The seats of the orchestra stalls could be removed and the stage was rebuilt in order to perform all kinds of shows.

 Some of the original Japanese remains in the foyer, painted over in white, and it is only remnant of the original decor left in the building, With the help of old postcards, it is interesting to imagine how impressive the old pagada facade was.